-OpenPyxl is a Python library to read/write Excel 2007 xlsx/xlsm files.
+Openpyxl is a Python library for reading and writing Excel 2010 xlsx/xlsm/xltx/xltm files.

-It was born from lack of existing library to read/write natively from Python the new Open Office XML format.
+It was born from lack of existing library to read/write natively from Python the Office Open XML format.

-All kudos to the PHPExcel team as openpyxl is a Python port of PHPExcel http://www.phpexcel.net/
+All kudos to the PHPExcel team as openpyxl was initially based on PHPExcel http://www.phpexcel.net/

 Any help will be greatly appreciated, just follow those steps:

-- Please start a new fork (https://bitbucket.org/ericgazoni/openpyxl/fork) for each independant feature, don’t try to fix all problems at the same time, it’s easier for those who will review and merge your changes ;-)
+1. Please start a new fork (https://bitbucket.org/openpyxl/openpyxl/fork) for each independent feature, don’t try to fix all problems at the same time, it’s easier for those who will review and merge your changes ;-)

 This is an open-source project, maintained by volunteers on their spare time, so while we try to work on this project as often as possible, sometimes life gets in the way.
 Please be patient.